theopn/i3-sway-tips/README.md

 ## App Launcher

-### i3

-`Dmenu` is the default launcher that comes as a weak dependency of `i3` by many package managers.
+- `Dmenu` is the default launcher that comes as a weak dependency of `i3` by many package managers.
-`Rofi` is a popular launcher that can be themed and take custom input to be used as not only an app launcher but also as a window switcher, power menu, music control, etc. `rofi -show run` lists all the executable files on the computers, and `rofi -modi drun -show drun` shows only the executables with `.desktop` files.
+- `Rofi` is a popular launcher that can be themed and take custom input to be used as not only an app launcher but also as a window switcher, power menu, music control, etc.

-### Sway

-> This tip applies for i3 or other WM as well
+    - `rofi -show run` lists all the executable files on the computers, and `rofi -modi drun -show drun` shows only the executables with `.desktop` files.
+    - In Sway, install `rofi-wayland`

-You can make a custom launcher using `fzf`.
-(Inspired by [A Guide to Switching From i3 to Sway](https://luxagraf.net/src/guide-to-switching-i3-to-sway)).
-This is popular among Sway users who don't want to use `rofi` replacements like `wofi`.
+You can also make a custom launcher using `fzf` (Inspired by [A Guide to Switching From i3 to Sway](https://luxagraf.net/src/guide-to-switching-i3-to-sway)).

 ```
 # For i3, replace "swaymsg" with "i3msg"